 Graphics Unreal Engine vs Unity 3D

-When it comes to graphics, Unreal Engine 4 is way ahead from Unity 3D.
-From complex particle simulations systems to advanced dynamic lighting Unreal Engine has it all.
+When it comes to graphics, Unreal Engine 4 is way ahead of Unity 3D.
+From complex particle simulation systems to advanced dynamic lighting Unreal Engine has it all.
 Unreal Engine 4 has the capabilities to really create any kind of visual style that you want in 2D or 3D.
 It’s always good to be able to have the option to push the graphics further if you choose to do so.
 However, with the upcoming Unity 3D version 5, it is expected to be near to Unreal Engine.

 Both engines are amazing game creation tools, and similar in many ways.
-According to the parameters we discussed now you can easily decide which one to choose.
-However, as they are almost free, you can download them both, try out, and let us know in the comments.
+According to the parameters we discussed you can easily decide which one to choose.
+However, as they are almost free, you can download them both, try them out, and let us know in the comments.

 We at ValueCoders, know how to develop games with Unity 3D.
 So if you are planning to hire Unity 3D developers, we can provide you assistance at a low cost.
 Also, if you are interested in specific mobile games, you can also hire an Android developer or team from us.